 Considering contract farming?
 Make sure you understand your rights and responsibilities by reading the Farmers’ Legal Action Group’s (FLAG) guides to Marketing Contracts or Poultry & Livestock Production Contracts.

 Get familiar with the fundamentals of financing via ATTRA’s Financing Your Farm: Guidance for Beginning Farmers.

 Contact your local Farm Service Agency for information about low-interest loans available through the U.S. Department of Agriculture.

 Check out FLAG’s Farmers’ Guide to the Farm Service Agency Microloan Program [PDF link] for everything you need to know about the USDA FSA program.

 USDA’s FSA has issued a plain language guide to applying for FSA loans and FSA loan servicing called Your Guide to FSA Loans [PDF link] that is helpful for farmers of all types.

-The Center for Rural Affairs’ Guide to USDA Farm Service Agency Beginning Farmer Loan Programs offers excellent guidance to FSA programs targeted to the next generation of family farmers.
+Check out the USDA Farm Service Agency’s Guide for Beginning Farmer Loan Programs offers excellent guidance to FSA programs targeted to the next generation of family farmers.

 If you’re interested in federal funding, see the National Sustainable Agriculture Coalition‘s list of conservation programs for sustainable agriculture, including deadlines and eligibility requirements.
 Contact your local NRCS office to learn more.

-See The Carrot Project’s list of Farm Financing Options for smaller and alternative farm operations.
+See The Carrot Project’s list of Farm Financing Options and Loan Programs for smaller and alternative farm operations.
 Most resources listed are targeted to New England farmers, however the list provides an outline of the different type of financing options available in regions across the country.